 While everyone’s got a few gym rats at their workplace or in their social circle, you might be surprised to find that there are actually many more people who secretly have gym memberships, including some who look like they haven’t exercised since their last PE lesson back at school.

-Problem is, paying that gym subscription doesn’t mean you’ll automatically get fit, and many people end up severely under-utilising their memberships.
+Problem is, that doesn’t always end up being the case and many people end up severely under-utilising their memberships.

 Dining out a lot

 As a student, you might have been happy to hang out at LAN Shops, McDonald’s or your friend’s homes.
 Even the more extravagant students usually go no further than hipster cafes.